suba-suresh/weather-web-app/README.md

 - __Sun Clouds Rain Rules__

-  - A How to play rule is provided and when clicked the rules pop up in a modal.
+  - A How to play set of rules is provided and when clicked the rules pop up in a modal.
 They can be cancelled and the user returns to the main screen.

 ![Game Rules](documentation/screenshots/resources-mobile.png)

 - __New game__

   - The new game button, resets the Sun Clouds Rain Game.
 The computer randomnly selects some new weather for the Sun Clouds Rain game.
-The user can enter a new weather forecast location  - to get new weather and/or play the game again.
+The user can enter a new weather forecast location  - to get new weather and play the game again.

 ![New Game](documentation/screenshots/resources-mobile.png)